pedromsantos/ts-kata/src/13_RefactoringGolf/hole6/README.md

-# Hole 1 to Hole 2
+# Hole 6 to Hole 7

-Change the code in hole 1 to be identical to the code on hole 2, both implenentation and tests can change.
+Change the code in hole 6 to be identical to the code on hole 7, both implenentation and tests can change.

 ## Refactorings

-- Tackle code comments, long method and large class
+- Tackle data class
-  - Extract method
+  - Move behaviour from classes to data class

 ## Tips